Keith-S-Thompson/random-passwords/README.md

 # `gen-password`

-`gen-password -help` shows the following message:
+This is the output of `gen-password -help` from a previous release (to be updated, but the options haven't changed):

     Usage: gen-password [options]
         -help, -h     Display this message and exit